GammaScorpii/nixos-wg-peer-manager/README.md

 # WireGuard Peer Manager for NixOS

-A comprehensive bash script for managing WireGuard peers on NixOS systems with automatic IP allocation, key management, and QR code generation for mobile devices.
+A bash script for managing WireGuard peers on NixOS systems with automatic IP allocation, key management, and QR code generation for mobile devices.
+Use this script on the NixOS wireguard server to generate and manage client configs.

+All the fiddly stuff which should be easy, and is, if you are used to using things like [PiVPN](https://github.com/pivpn/pivpn) and [wg-easy](https://github.com/wg-easy/wg-easy).
+This combines the ease of those tools on the NixOS platform, and in a way that allows the system to be reproducable as it simply edits a separate client nix module, linked to a server nix module.

 ## Features

 - **Automatic IP Management**: Intelligent IP allocation within your WireGuard network range
+- **Secure Key Creation**: Creates the private and public keys required for the clients
 - **Secure Key Storage**: Organized key management in `/etc/nixos/secrets/`
 - **NixOS Integration**: Generates NixOS-compatible peer configurations
 - **Mobile-Friendly**: QR code generation for easy mobile client setup
-- **Safety First**: Built-in checks to prevent running as root and data corruption
 - **Multiple IP Detection**: Auto-detects server public IP using multiple methods
 - **Cleanup Tools**: Remove peers and clean orphaned files
-- **Terminal QR Codes**: ASCII QR codes displayed directly in terminal
+- **Terminal QR Codes**: QR codes displayed directly in terminal

 ## Prerequisites